Last Updated: March 2026

 Step 3: Book Your Appointment

-Most embassies and consulates require an appointment.
+Most embassies require an appointment.
 Depending on the country and time of year, wait times range from a few days to several weeks — during peak travel season (May–August), appointment slots can fill up months in advance.

 Where to book: Check the embassy website for your country.
 Many Schengen countries use VFS Global or TLScontact for appointment scheduling and document collection.
-You’ll typically book online through their portal.

 Start Your Application →Step 4: Attend Your Appointment